asle/hp_800_g1_mini_hackintosh/README.md

 # HP 800 G1 mini Hackintosh - OpenCore (files coming soon!)
 The HP 800 G1 Mini is a tiny PC and first gen. of the HP 800 mini series.
 Perfect for hackintoshing!

+## About this guide
+This is not a complete tutorial but based on the [OpenCore Vanilla Desktop Guide for Haswell](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html).
+I reccommend reading the guide carefully to understand OpenCore.
+Or else you will not learn anything!
+My goal with this guide is to help you avoid all the errors you would encounter.
+The guide is great but every PC is different and this one was a bit quirky and needed some tweaking to work!
+I assume you already have made an OS X install-USB.

 ## Specs
 * Intel i7-4785T @ 2.20GHz (35w) 4-core/8-thread
 * 16GB (2x8) DDR3 1600MHz